SMILEY4/ktor-openapi-tools/docs/openapi/documenting_routes/response_documentation.md

 ### Using Schema References

-Global schemas can be referenced instead of inline types:
+Global schemas defined in the plugin configuration can be referenced instead of inline types:

 ```kotlin
 get("users", {